eliranmal/auto-exports/README.md

 ## usage

-this module exports (no pun intended) a single function, which synchronously transforms all modules in a directory (*except for `index.js`!*) into a dictionary suited for `module.exports`. the keys in this dictionary will be the camel-cased module names, and the values will hold the loaded modules.
+this module exports (no pun intended) a single function, which synchronously transforms all JS modules in a directory (*except for `index.js`!*) into a dictionary suited for `module.exports`. the keys in this dictionary will be the camel-cased module names, and the values will hold the loaded modules.

-this function accepts the modules directory path as the first argument, and a module handler as the second.
+this function accepts the modules directory path as the first argument, an optional list of module names to exclude as the second, and an optional module handler as the third.

+the module exclusions list is an array of modules names that will be excluded from the resulted dictionary.

 the module handler is a function that's called after each module has been loaded. it receives two arguments: the module name, and the loaded